 Prof. Dr. Lieven Annemans

-- A unique profile: academic professor, past-president ISPOR, consultant and former pharma executive.
+- A unique profile: academic professor, past-president of ISPOR, advisor to policy makers, trainer and consultant.

 - Highly respected for his vast international and cross-therapeutic experience, Lieven is a much sought-after advisor and educator to health policy makers and the innovative healthcare industry.